jvomarques/api-data-center-monitor/readme.md

-# API DATA CENTER MONITOR
+# API - Data center monitor

 This is a embedded systens project of Computer Science course from UFRN.